gfargo/fargo-comments/lib/comments/contexts/README.md

 # Context Providers

-This document provides a detailed overview of the React Context providers that power the Okayd Comment System.
+This document provides a detailed overview of the React Context providers that power the Fargo Comment System.
 These providers are the primary mechanism for managing state and injecting application-specific data into the comment components.

 ## Architecture Overview